James B. Thayer: Legacy

 Thayer was awarded the Grand Decoration of Honor for Services to the Republic of Austria in 1996.
 The award recognized him for saving thousands of starving people held at the Gunskirchen Lager concentration camp.
 An oral account of Thayer's experience during the liberation of the Gunskirchen camp is archived at the United States Holocaust Memorial Museum in Washington, District of Columbia.
 Also in the mid-1990s, Thayer was made an honorary colonel of the 14th Infantry Regiment, an element of the 25th Infantry Division, at Schofield Barracks in Hawaii.

 In 2005, Thayer received the University of Oregon Alumni Association Distinguished Alumni Award.
 Previous recipients of the award include: Nobel Prize winner, Walter Brattain; Nike cofounders, Bill Bowerman and Phil Knight; long-time Congresswoman, Edith Green; film producer, James Ivory; and author, Ken Kesey.

-Today, the official name of the Oregon Military Museum at Camp Withycombe is the Brigadier General James B. Thayer Oregon Military Museum.
-Thayer's son, Tommy Thayer, is the lead guitarist for the rock band Kiss.
+Thayer's son, Tommy Thayer, was the lead guitarist for the rock band Kiss.
 In 2014 and again in 2017, Kiss gave special performances in the Portland area to raise money for a new 32000 ft2 facility to house the Oregon Military Museum.
 Both concerts raised over a million dollars for the cause.
-The new Thayer museum is expected to open in late 2017.
+Thayer's heroism in Austria is captured in a novel, Down a Dark Road by H.R.
+"Buzz" Bernard.

 Thayer died on September 16, 2018, in Lake Oswego, Oregon.
 His death was announced on the official Kiss website.
 He was 96.